Intangible asset: Research and development

 Research and development (known also as R&D) is considered to be an intangible asset (about 16 percent of all intangible assets in the US), even though most countries treat R&D as current expenses for both legal and tax purposes.
 Most countries report some intangibles in their National Income and Product Accounts (NIPA).
 The contribution of intangible assets in long-term GDP growth has been recognized by economists.
 Also of note, acquired "In-Process Research and Development" (IPR&D) is considered an asset under US GAAP.

 IAS 38 requires any project that results in the generation of a resource to the entity be classified into two phases: a research phase, and a development phase.

-The classification of research and development expenditure can be highly subjective, and it is important to note that organizations may have ulterior motives in their classification of research and development expenditures.
+The classification of research and development expenditure can be highly subjective and organizations may have ulterior motives in their classification of research and development expenditures.

 Taxation

 For personal income tax purposes, some costs with respect to intangible assets must be capitalized rather than treated as deductible expenses.
 Treasury regulations in the USA generally require capitalization of costs associated with acquiring, creating, or enhancing intangible assets.
 For example, an amount paid to obtain a trademark must be capitalized.
 Certain amounts paid to facilitate these transactions are also capitalized.
 Some types of intangible assets are categorized based on whether the asset is acquired from another party or created by the taxpayer.
 The regulations contain many provisions intended to make it easier to determine when capitalization is required.

 Given the growing importance of intangible assets as a source of economic growth and tax revenue, and because their non-physical nature makes it easier for taxpayers to engage in tax strategies such as income-shifting or transfer pricing, tax authorities and international organizations have been designing ways to link intangible assets to the place where they were created, hence defining nexus.
 Intangibles for corporations are amortized over a 15-year period, equivalent to 180 months.

 Definition of "intangibles" differs from standard accounting, in some US state governments.
 These governments may refer to stocks and bonds as "intangibles".